RealyUniqueName/Safety/README.md

 Add `-lib safety` to your hxml file.
 Use following compiler arguments:

-* `--macro Safety.enable(dotPath, enableAdditionalFeatures)` - Enable null safety for the specified path.
+* `--macro Safety.enable(dotPath, enableAdditionalFeatures)` (requires Haxe 4.0.0-preview.2 or later) - Enable null safety for the specified path.
 E.g. `--macro Safety.enable('my.pack')` to enable it for all the types in `my.pack` and in subpackages.
 Or `--macro Safety.enable('my.pack.MyClass')` to enable it for `my.pack.MyClass` only.
 Additional features are safe navigation operator, safe api and SafeArray.
 Each feature can be enabled separately if you pass `false` to `enableAdditionalFeatures`.
 The default value is `true`.
 More on the features below.
 * `--macro Safety.safeNavigation(dotPath, recursive)` - Enables [safe navigation operator](https://en.wikipedia.org/wiki/Safe_navigation_operator) `!.` in the specified path. if `recursive` is `true` (it is by default), then `!.` operator is also enabled for subpackages in `dotPath`.
 * `--macro Safety.safeArray(dotPath, recursive)` - Makes all array declarations to be typed as `SafeArray`.
 See [feature description](#safe-array) for details.
 * `--macro Safety.safeApi(dotPath, recursive)` - Adds runtime checking for not-nullable arguments of public methods in the specified path.
 If `null` is passed to such an argument, then `safety.IllegalArgumentException` is thrown.
 [Details](#safe-api)